opsxcq/blog/content/post/cron-task-docker.md

 image + the cron daemon, and, or map your scripts to it, or copy it on the build.
 After a while the maintenance required to keep everything updated will consume a significant amount of time.
-This is one of the main scenarios where tasker simplifies a lot the work required.
+This is one of the main scenarios where Tasker simplifies a lot the work required.

 Basically everything that you need to configure in a container, from **networking**, **volumes**, and everything else can be done using this